-I began my career in dogs 45 years ago as an apprentice under a retired chief of police with 20 years of experience as a police K9 trainer.
+I began my career in dogs almost 50 years ago in 1972 as an apprentice under a retired chief of police with 20 years of experience as a police K9 trainer.
 Since then I have made my living training dogs in many fields of the canine world.

 In the early 80s I began working at Ray Allen Manufacturing, the largest purveyor of working dog equipment in the country.
 During the next decade I designed much of the innovative police K9 training equipment still in use today.
 I took over as president and chief operating officer of the company in the early 90s.

 During this period I attended dozens of the most advanced training seminars hosted by the United States Police K9 Association, the North American Police Working Dog Association and the Washington State Police Canine Association.
 Not much later I began instructing at many of these seminars.
 I also became the only civilian trainer to instruct at 20 of the International Police K9 Conferences.
 I am a California P.O.S.T. certified Police K9 Elevator.

 Over the past 25 years I have been the training director of the Southern Colorado Schutzhund Club, the North Bay Working Dog Club, the Redwood Schutzhund Club and the Redwood Working Doberman Club.
 At various times I have been certified as a trial helper by the DVG, Schutzhund USA and the WDA.